-Though we don’t shy away from important issues in the writing community, the Brevity blog is often colloquial, personal, and at times irreverent, and our most popular posts tend to be those that are the least academic.
-Appropriate topics for the Blog include the craft of writing, inspiration, writing obstacles and challenges, editing and publishing, the writing life, conference and creative writing classroom experiences, favorite nonfiction books (including classics) and reactions to favorite essays.
-Please note: we receive numerous submissions dealing with rejection, motivation, avoidance, and persistence, and while we are happy to run blog essays on these aspects of a writer’s life, we are actively looking for other material and fresh approaches.
+Though we don’t shy away from important issues in the writing community, the Brevity blog can also often be colloquial, personal, and at times irreverent, and our most popular posts tend to be those that are the least academic.
+Appropriate topics for the Blog include the craft of writing, writing obstacles and challenges, editing and publishing, writing conference and creative writing classroom experiences, favorite nonfiction books (including classics), and reactions to/close reading of favorite essays.
+Please note: we receive numerous submissions dealing with rejection, motivation, and persistence, and while we are happy to run blog essays on these aspects of a writer’s life, we are actively looking for other material and fresh approaches.

 Blog submissions can be sent to brevitymag+blog (insert @ symbol) gmail.com.